Watts-Lab/deliberation-assets/projects/santoro/partner_swap/v1/game/round_1_instructions/round_1_breakout_instructions_shown_to_Republicans.md

 Please have a 10-minute conversation with your partner.

-**Discuss the following: What does the "perfect" day looks like to you?** Do not discuss any other topic.
+**Discuss the following: What does the "perfect" day look like to you?** Do not discuss any other topic.

 **Please note that your partner favors the Democratic Party.**